tinyvision-ai-inc/tvai-blogs/_posts/2021-12-31-magic-smoke-and-PTCs.md

 ---
 layout: post
-title: "Magic Smoke"
+title: "Magic Smoke and PTC's"
-date: 2021-12-29
+date: 2021-12-31
-categories: upduino power
+categories: upduino power PTC
 ---

 ## Background

-@stevenbell teaches a course in Introductory Digital Engineering at Tufts University and has bought many UPduino's.
-He suggested that the ferrite bead be replaced with a [PTC](https://www.digikey.com/en/products/detail/bourns-inc/MF-FSMF035X-2/2039255) as he was seeing students shorting out their boards.
+@stevenbell teaches a course in Introductory Digital Engineering at Tufts University and has bought many [UPduino's][the_upduino].
+He suggested that the ferrite bead be replaced with a [PTC][the_ptc] as he was seeing students shorting out their boards leading to burning out the ferrite bead.

+If true, this is a pretty worrisome failure as the board is used by makers as well as students for introductory engineering courses, many of whom are novices and would likely end up with a similar failure.

+The ferrite bead is circled in red below.
 ![UPduino Ferrite bead schematic](/assets/images/magic-smoke/upduino_ferrite_bead_schematic.png)

 This was a bit surprising to me as I had always assumed that the USB power was limited to 500mA per the spec and it was the job of the PC or USB power source to handle overcurrent and trip accordingly.